helfrichlab/lab-wiki/docs/source/methods/hd-eeg.rst

 1. Place a towel around the participant’s neck and covering the shoulders.
 Explain again what will happen
 2. Shake the excess electrolyte from the net
-3. Give the connector to the patient.
+3. Give the connector to the patient so you can use both hands for cap placement
 4. Stand directly in front of the patient when placing the net
 5. Ask the participant to keep the eyes closed
 6. Keep hold of the EGI cap using your thumbs and little fingers